vanderhoornm/android-MythTV-Leanfront/README.md

 - Voice search within the application is supported.
 - With backend on master or recent MythTV v30 or later this frontend will prevent idle shutdown on the backend.
 On older backends you need to take steps to ensure the backend does not shut down while playback is occurring.
 - Bookmarks are supported.
 Bookmarks can be stored on MythTV or on the local leanback frontend (for recordings or videos).
 In order to store bookmarks for videos on MythTV you need backend version v32-Pre-658-g48557d32c2 or later or v31.0-73-g7bf1284867 or later.
 If you have an earlier version that does not support the Video/GetSavedBookmark and Video/SetSavedBookmark methods, the bookmarks for videos will be stored locally on the android device.
 - There is a setting option to always store bookmarks locally if you prefer.
-That way each android device can have its own bookmarks, so that if different people are watching seperately and at different places in the recordings, they can keep track of bookmarks separately.
+That way each android device can have its own bookmarks, so that if different people are watching separately and at different places in the recordings, they can keep track of bookmarks separately.
 - The "Watched" flag is set if you get to the end of the recording during playback.
 To ensure it is set, press forward to get to the end before exiting playback.
 - There is a delete/undelete option so that you can delete shows after watching.
 Also there set watched or unwatched and remove bookmark options.
 There is a "Stop Recording" option that stops a recording.
 This works whether the recording was scheduled or is "Live TV" in progress.
 - There is a zoom icon and an aspect icon so that you can expand letterbox recordings and correct wrongly stretched recordings.